kslides/kslides/README.md

       }
     }

-    // These values will be the default values for all the slides presentationConfig {
-      transition = Transition.FADE
+    presentationConfig {                   // These values will be the default values for all the slides transition = Transition.FADE

-      // slideConfig values override the presentationConfig values slideConfig {
-        backgroundColor = "#2A9EEE"
+      slideConfig {                        // slideConfig values here override the presentationDefault values backgroundColor = "#2A9EEE"
       }
     }

-    // Slide that uses Markdown
+    markdownSlide {                        // Slide that uses Markdown id = "mdslide"
-    markdownSlide {
-      id = "mdslide"

       content {